mcmatan/TopicEventBus/README.md

 }
 ```

-And you did it!
-You fired your first event with topic!
+You did it!
+You fired your first event with topic  🤗 🎉

 ## API